How are the lifecycle funds in the Thrift Savings Plan (TSP) constructed?

 The C fund is the “safer” stock fund but potential in some foreign stocks is potentially greater than the larger companies in the C fund and the 2050 fund reflects this but putting a greater concentration of the investors’ money into the I fund.

 Overall, more than 87% of the investment is in stocks which, hopefully, will result in a much larger portfolio value by the time 2050 rolls around.
-You can see how the investment allocation will change over time with this interactive graphic.

 For federal employees with a time line for retirement of about 2040, the L2040 fund differs from the 2050 fund in that it puts more of the investors’ money into bond funds (about 22.5% in the current allocation) but still leaves the bulk of the investments in stocks to enhance (hopefully), the total value of the TSP investment over a multi-decade investment.